 At f/4, we see the flowers in the background taking on a pleasant appearing blur.
 The f/5.6 example highlights the blur quality of defocused specular highlights that remain relatively round in their shape and smoothly filled.
 Note that the colors remain neutral throughout this example featuring silver subjects.

 The f/1.2 example takes a look at the cat's eye bokeh delivered by this lens.
 As Satoshi discussed, this result is looking very good for the specs of this lens.
-The shapes are not perfect circles in the corners but if perfect circles in the corners are what you need, there is a different lens for that.
+The shapes are not perfect circles in the corners but not bad either.
 The Canon RF 85mm F1.2 L USM DS Lens is the one you want.

 With an aperture blade count increase (from 8 to 9) over the EF 85mm f/1.2L II, distant point light sources showing a star-like effect have 18 points instead of 8.
 This is due to the odd (vs. even) number blade count.
 The points on these stars are coming from the blades of the aperture.
 Each blade is responsible, via diffraction, for creating two points of the star effect.
 If the blades are arranged opposite of each other (an even blade count), the points on the stars will equal the blade count as two blades share in creating a single pair of points.
 The blades of an odd blade count aperture are not opposing and the result is that each blade creates its own two points.
 Nine blades times two points each means 18-point star effects as seen below.